sparabu/eddie2/UIUX_SPEC.md

 ### Responsive Behavior
 - **Mobile**:
   - Navigation Rail becomes Bottom Navigation
-  - Chat sidebar collapses, accessible via menu button
+  - Sidebar is hidden by default, accessible via toggle button
   - Single column layout for all screens
+  - App title and logo always visible in top bar
 - **Tablet**:
-  - Navigation Rail in collapsed mode
-  - Chat sidebar becomes narrower
+  - Sidebar can be toggled on/off
-  - Two column layout for Chat screen
+  - Two column layout for Chat screen when sidebar is visible
+  - App title and logo visible in top bar when sidebar is hidden
 - **Desktop**:
-  - Navigation Rail in extended mode
+  - Sidebar can be toggled on/off
-  - Full width chat sidebar
+  - Full width sidebar when visible
   - Two column layout with comfortable spacing
+  - App title and logo visible in top bar when sidebar is hidden

 ## 10. Accessibility Standards